-Sony to show Death Stranding, Tsushima, Spider-Man, The Last of Us Part II at E3
+Sony plans to show Death Stranding, Tsushima, Spider-Man, The Last of Us Part II at E3

 While other games are leaking out, Sony’s own games chief spilled the beans on what the company will show at the Electronic Entertainment Expo (E3).

-Shawn Layden, chairman of Sony Interactive Entertainment Worldwide Studios, said in a PlayStation blogcast that the company won’t have a traditional E3 press conference and instead will focus on “exclusive looks and deep dives on four” titles: Death Stranding, Ghost of Tsushima, Spider-Man, and The Last of Us Part II.
+Shawn Layden, the chairman of Sony Interactive Entertainment Worldwide Studios, said in a PlayStation blogcast that the company won’t have a traditional E3 press conference and instead will focus on “exclusive looks and deep dives on four” titles: Death Stranding, Ghost of Tsushima, Spider-Man, and The Last of Us Part II.

 He also confirmed there will be “no new hardware announcements at E3” from PlayStation, and he said that Sony will also spotlight leading titles from third-party game publishers and independent developers.
 That sounds like a far different event than what the company has done in the past.